Power BI vs. Excel

 7. Platform Compatibility

 Power BI remains highly compatible with several platforms like Android and iOS.
 In contrast, excel might show some troubles in working on various OS.
 But, Microsoft Excel has a massive user base, and many devices remain connected to the tool.
 However, Power BI is more professional, and a few people have access to the instrument.
 So, you are likely to get many concerns if you share a Power BI dashboard with the masses.
+To better understand and leverage this powerful tool, consider enrolling in a Power BI training program , which can help you navigate these challenges effectively.

 Now, you know everything about Power BI vs. Microsoft Excel.
 Power BI and Excel are powerful tools to visualize a given dataset efficiently.
 However, you might find Excel to be insufficient when dealing with data on a larger scale.
 So, you can choose Power BI if you handle massive databases and require blazing-fast processing.